getpelican/pelican-plugins/Readme.rst

 Share post                Creates share URLs of article

+Show Source               Place a link to the source text of your posts.

 Simple footnotes          Adds footnotes to blog posts

 Sitemap                   Generates plain-text or XML sitemaps